Rolex new model

 ⓒ Rolex

 The reason for choosing the Oyster Perpetual among many collections is clear.
-The first Oyster was a time-only watch with only hour, Minute, And second hands, And the Oyster Perpetual is the collection that is functionally closest to it.
+The first Oyster was a time-only watch with just hour, Minute and second hands and the Oyster Perpetual is the closest collection in terms of function.

 ⓒ Rolex